vmous93/inspector-prolog/README.md

 6. SMOKE: Pipe, Grass, Cigarette
 7. HAIR COLOR: Black, Brown, Blonde

+We perform Prolog programming in SWISH (SWI-Prolog for SHaring), a web-based integrated development environment (IDE) specifically designed for Prolog programming.
+SWISH offers a convenient platform for writing, testing, and sharing Prolog code through a web browser interface.

 #### What is Prolog?

 Prolog is a logic programming language that operates based on a declarative approach, emphasizing the description of relationships and logical rules rather than explicit instructions.
 It allows users to define facts and rules and then query them to obtain logical deductions.
 Prolog programs consist of a knowledge base containing facts and rules, and queries are posed to the system to infer logical conclusions.
 It uses a form of automated reasoning called resolution to perform logical inference.
 Prolog's key strength lies in its ability to solve problems using logical and constraint-based methods

 #### How are facts defined in Prolog?